mit-orcd/orcd-rag/orcd_docs/apptainer.md

 === "Engaging"

-     Log in to a Rocky 8 head node,
+     Log in to a head node,
      ```
-     ssh <user>@eofe10.mit.edu
+     ssh <user>@orcd-login002.mit.edu
      ```
      Check available Apptainer versions in modules,
      ```